 Step 8: Enjoy!

-Essential oil consultant and expert Jimm Harrison, who is also a skincare expert, recommended a high carrier oil to essential oil ratio.
-He told Public Goods, “Dilute it down to maybe 2%, which means that you’re going to put about 15 drops in a one ounce bottle.”
+Essential oil consultant and expert Jimm Harrison, who is also a skincare expert, recommends a high carrier oil-to-essential oil ratio.
+He told Public Goods, “Dilute it down to maybe 2%, which means that you’re going to put about 15 drops in a one-ounce bottle.”